ShayanRasheed/CS441-HomeworkThree-GraphGame/README.md

     Be sure to check application.conf prior to compiling to ensure all the configuration parameters are set to the values you'd like them to be.
+    This includes the values for the interface and port used to submit http requests.
+A parameter for each can be found in application.conf

     ```
    sbt clean compile